Mohamed-sdz/JavaScript-Course-by-Clever-Programmer-/clj5ag5s5000009l8fe5p2jcx.md

 export default UserProfile;
 ```

 In this example, the `useEffect` hook is used to fetch user data when the `userId` prop changes.
-By providing the dependency array `[userId]`, we ensure that the effect is triggered only when the `userId` prop updates.
+By providing the dependency array `[userId]`, I ensure that the effect is triggered only when the `userId` prop updates.
 This prevents unnecessary API calls and optimizes performance.

 The advantages of useEffect: